 Day orders provide a decent amount of control to the trader.
 A day order is typically not long enough to move the market entirely, therefore it wouldn’t change the strategy of the trader.
 In other words, it’s much easier to manage market expectations for a day than it is for an entire week.

 In a good until specified trade order timing, the trader specifies when the order is canceled, if not filled.
 This type of trade order stays open for the duration of the trade order timing.
 A longer time period will provide the trader a better chance of the trade being executed, but also exposes the investor to a higher risk of sudden spikes or trend changes.

 (Courtesy of CEX.io)

 A GTC trade order timing may not work well, however, for traders who wish to set their orders and leave them until completed.
-The danger is that a trader may forget about the order after a period of time but it may be filled at a much later date when the trader would no longer wish to enter the market at the price and direction (buy or sell) specified in the order.
+The danger is that a trader may forget about the order after a period of time, but it may be filled at a much later date when the trader would no longer wish to enter the market at the price and direction (buy or sell) specified in the order.

-We take the example of a bond exchange, where two traders are managing their portfolios.
-Both traders want to purchase a 10% 2-Year A-rated bond from Company X. The current market price is $1,543, but the traders wish to purchase it at $1,500, knowing the bond is slightly overtraded.
+We take the example of a bond exchange where two traders are managing their portfolios.
+Both traders want to purchase a 10% 2-Year A-rated bond from Company X. The current market price is $1,543, but the traders wish to purchase it at $1,500, knowing the bond is slightly over-traded.
 They both set GTC orders for 100 bonds at $1,500.

 On market open, 100 bonds are purchased for his order at $1,500, whereafter the market stabilizes around $1,357.
-This trader is now in the market at a loss, while the trader who cancelled their order can put in a new order to purchase the bonds at a more favorable price.
+This trader is now in the market at a loss, while the trader who canceled their order can put in a new order to purchase the bonds at a more favorable price.